 Comparing Snapshots and Viewing Data Differences

-Skyvia allows comparing snapshots and viewing and undoing the data differences between them.
+Skyvia supports comparing snapshots and viewing and undoing the data differences between them.
 If a backup contains more than one snapshot, when you view details of a snapshot or view data of one of the backed up objects, you can see the All and Changed buttons above the grid.
-The snapshot must be not the oldest snapshot of this backup in order to view them.
-The All view simply displays the backed up data.
-The Changed view allows you to compare data in different snapshots and see data changes between them.
+The snapshot must not be the oldest snapshot of this backup.
+The All view displays the backed up data.
+The Changed view allows you to compare data in different snapshots and see changes between them.

 Viewing data changes